Al Jahra: Gulf War

-During the Gulf War, the outskirts of Al Jahra was also the site of an infamous shootout with the Allied destruction of a stalled Iraqi convoy as it retreated up Mutla Ridge on Highway 80 between 25 and 26 February 1991.
-The US Army received orders by General Norman Schwarzkopf Jr. to not let anybody in or out of Kuwait City and to effectively blockade the retreating Iraqi convoys within a 100-mile (160-km) radius.
+The outskirts of Al Jahra became the site of an infamous shootout during the Gulf War, in which the coalition forces destroyed a stalled Iraqi convoy as it retreated up Mutla Ridge on Highway 80 between 25 and 26 February 1991.
+The US Army received orders by General Norman Schwarzkopf Jr. to not let anyone in or out of Kuwait City and to effectively blockade the retreating Iraqi convoys within a 100-mile (160-km) radius.
 He ordered the dispatching of Apache helicopters armed with anti-tank missiles to block the Iraqis.
-Schwarzkopf commented in 1995 on the military action:

 Fires

-A number of damaging fires have been known to have occurred in recent times in Al Jahra.
-On 25 August 2007, politician Massouma al-Mubarak was forced to resign from her post as health minister following a fire in a hospital which killed two patients.
+A number of damaging fires have occurred in Al Jahra's recent history.
+On 25 August 2007, politician Massouma al-Mubarak was forced to resign from her post as health minister following a fire in a hospital that killed two patients.

-On 15 August 2009 a fire broke out at a wedding in Al Jahra.
-At least 49 people were killed and about 80 others wounded when the grooms' wife, sought revenge for her husband's second marriage, poured petrol on a tent where women and children were celebrating and set it on fire.
-Within three minutes the whole tent was engulfed in flames, trapping many inside.
+On 15 August 2009, a fire broke out at a wedding in Al Jahra.
+At least 49 people were killed and about 80 others wounded when the groom's wife, seeking revenge for her husband's second marriage, poured petrol on a tent where women and children were celebrating and set it on fire.
+Within three minutes, the whole tent was engulfed in flames, trapping many inside.
 It was the deadliest civilian disaster in Kuwait in the last 40 years.